ldtteam/MinecoloniesWiki/pages/src/source/tutorials/getting-started.md

 ### Step 2: Town Hall

-  The [Town Hall](../../source/buildings/townhall) block is what actually creates the colony.
+  The {% building_link townhall %} block is what actually creates the colony.
 It also functions as the center of it.
 This is where you start using the build tool to place buildings.
 Using the build tool ensures you can see exactly where the building will be, which direction it will face, and if it is at the right Y level (some buildings need to be raised to the correct Y level).

   Once the Town Hall block is placed, you will start receiving your initial 4 citizens.

 ### Step 3: Builder

-  Before anything can be built, you need a [Builder](../../source/workers/builder).
-The Builder must build their own [Builder's Hut](../../source/buildings/builder) before building any other huts, and they cannot build or upgrade a hut to a higher level than their own hut level.
+  Before anything can be built, you need a {% worker_link builder %}.
+The Builder must build their own {% building_link builder %}  before building any other huts, and they cannot build or upgrade a hut to a higher level than their own hut level.

 ### Step 4: Tavern

-  Your colonists will need a place to sleep and a house, so it is recommended to build a [Tavern](../../source/buildings/tavern) next.
+  Your colonists will need a place to sleep and a house, so it is recommended to build a {% building_link tavern %} next.
 The Tavern also allows visitors to come to your colony, and you can recruit them to stay as citizens.

 ### Step 5: Food

   The next major thing you need for your colony is food.
-The fastest way to get food is to build a [Fisher's Hut](../../source/buildings/fisher).
-You could build a [Farm](../../source/buildings/farm) or one of the animal herders, but a Fisher is faster.
-Building a [Restaurant](../../source/buildings/restaurant) may also be advisable if you don't want to feed your colonists (or cook their food) by hand.
+The fastest way to get food is to build a {% building_link fisher %}.
+You could build a {% building_link farm %} or one of the animal herders, but a Fisher is faster.
+Building a {% building_link restaurant %} may also be advisable if you don't want to feed your colonists (or cook their food) by hand.

 ### Step 6: Forester

-  If your style is wood, it's recommended to build a [Forester's Hut](../../source/buildings/forester) next.
-That way your new [Forester](../../source/workers/forester) can start gathering wood for your next builds and for tools and other items.
+  If your style is wood, it's recommended to build a {% building_link lumberjack %} next.
+That way your new {% worker_link forester %} can start gathering wood for your next builds and for tools and other items.

 ### Step 7: Miner

-  Stone and ores are another major need for any colony, so a [Mine](../../source/buildings/mine) is the next logical step.
+  Stone and ores are another major need for any colony, so a {% building_link mine %} is the next logical step.

 ### Step 8: Warehouse and courier

   At this point, you might be tired of bringing all of the resources to the Builder and taking them from the Fisher, Forester, Miner, etc. You also might want to store items in one place.
-Well, the [Warehouse](../../source/buildings/warehouse) and [Courier’s Hut](../../source/buildings/courier) are the solution you are looking for!
-[Couriers](../../source/workers/courier) transport items between the Warehouse and all of the workplaces.
+Well, the {% building_link warehouse %} and {% building_link courier %} are the solution you are looking for! {% worker_link courier %} transport items between the Warehouse and all of the workplaces.
 The [Clipboard](../../source/items/clipboard) and [Resource Scroll](../../source/items/resourcescroll) may be helpful!

 ### Step 9: Rest of the Colony

   This is where you need to decide what you need next, based on how you play and what your colony needs.
 But you have several things to look at.
-Once you get seven citizens you can get attacked by raiders and you may want to build a [Guard Tower](../../source/buildings/guardtower), or you may get a sick citizen and want to build a [Hospital](../../source/buildings/hospital), or you may decide you want a [Sawmill](../../source/buildings/sawmill) to make the needed items for a worker.
+Once you get seven citizens you can get attacked by raiders and you may want to build a {% building_link guardtower %}, or you may get a sick citizen and want to build a {% building_link hospital %}, or you may decide you want a {% building_link sawmill %} to make the needed items for a worker.
 Or you may just want to have a specific worker, or you found a great place for a certain hut.
 You decide how your colony will grow!

   <br>